Birmingham UFO Group Case Report

 Aerial map of Molly Millars Lane:

-Photograph of the electricity pylon where the sighting took place:
+Photograph of the electricity tower where the sighting took place:

 Witness drawing of the UFO:

 As it reached the top of the tower its speed dramatically reduced until it stopped.
 It also ceased rotating.
 Peter was now able to get a better look at the object.
 Its surface texture was very unusual, somewhere been solid metal and reflective glass.
 The object began to ascend vertically into the sky, rising slowly until it was just a glinting point of light.
 Peter suddenly noticed two of his work colleagues nearby.
 He called them over so they too could observe the UFO.

 By this time the object was at quite high altitude.
 Here it seemed to be joined by two other flashing points of light.
 The three points formed a perfect triangular shape, which remained for between 10-15 seconds.
 All three then went out of sight.
 In total the sighting lasted for about 15 minutes, so the witness had a clear view of the object for a decent length of time.
 Sadly his mobile phone was a low tech one without an in-built camera, so he was not able to photograph the UFO.
 He did not talk about the sighting much afterwards with his colleagues as he was not particularly close to them.

 At first the witness assumed the object was a novelty balloon.
 It appeared quite small in size and also seemed light weight in the manner which it was turning back and forth.
 I would agree that this is the most likely mundane explanation for the object.
 Although the movement patterns of the object could have seemed to indicate intelligence, it is possible that the object was being carried on an air current which happened to stop over the pylon.
 At this point the object would have stopped drifting and rotating and would then have naturally ascended due to the helium inside it, much as the witness eludes to.
 Another possibility is that the object was an unusual radio controlled model of some kind, although you would expect this to have made some kind of sound.